 Dr. Power has taught HLTH 101, Social Determinants of Health, at Queen's University for 15 years.
 She also teaches courses in food systems, fat studies, and qualitative research methods.
 She uses sociological theory and qualitative research methods to explore social, cultural, political and symbolic aspects of food, poverty and public health.

-Associate professor, Queen's University
+Professor, Queen's University

 University of Toronto, Public Health Sciences

 Mount Saint Vincent University, Sociology

 “I don’t want to say I’m broke”: Student experiences of food insecurity at Queen’s University, Canadian Food Studies